teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 share: true
 ---

 When can an employee spin up a side project without messy legal entanglements?
-When does a company own the rights to its employee's code?
+When does a company own its employee's code?
 When these questions come up, we first look for contracts.
-Was there an invention assignment agreement?
-If not, we run into a mess of state and federal default rules.
+If there was an invention assignment agreement, it will answer most of the questions.
+If nothing was signed, we run into a mess of state and federal default rules.

 The post has 3 parts.
 First, some quick takeaways for founders and employees.
 Then we dig into the details of the relevant <a href="#patent-law">patent</a>, <a href="#copyright-law">copyright</a> and <a href="#non-compete-agreements-law">non-compete</a> law.
 Finally, there's a <a href="#example-invention-assignment-agreement">sample IP assignment agreement</a>.